diegopimi/Wispeed/README.md

 2. Open MongoDB Compass and connect to uri 'mongodb://localhost:27017/'
 3. Open the code project in VSCode and in the terminal type 'python app.py'
 4. In a browser, go to 'http://127.0.0.1:5000/'
 5. Click the button to read wifi speeds.
 It takes a bit for the readings to occur, reload the page after a couple minutes and you should see the table being populated.

+   What happens if I cant connect to the database?

+   Search in taskbar for "Services", look for mongodb and end service.
+End it in Task Manager as well.
+Repead steps 1 and 2.
+If that does not work, restart computer.

 **----------------------------------**

 **REQUIREMENTS / TO-DO LIST** (Not in order):